train_video_url or train_image_url (mutually exclusive). You may also use the Developer Portal, which walks through the same choices.

 The following instructions have changed to work best for Phoenix-4 (new default model).Here are the KEY DIFFERENCES:

-- Listening minute must be fully neutral with lips closed the entire time
+- Listening segment must be fully neutral with lips closed the entire time

 - Neck and jawline must be fully visible with clear clothing separation and hair kept off the face and neck